rdevries-thoughtworks/leap_se/pages/docs/platform/details/ports.md

   <td>Stunnel</td>
   <td>all</td>
   <td>10000-20000</td>
-  <td>This is the range of ports that might be used for the encrypted stunnel connectsions between two nodes.
+  <td>This is the range of ports that might be used for the encrypted stunnel connections between two nodes.
 These port numbers are automatically generated, but will fall somewhere in the specified range.</td>
 </tr>
 </table>